chesstabbako/Shopping-Cart-MVC/README.md

 d.- Choosing a shipping option is demanded. e.- After clicking on 'complete' to pay, the system will display the shopping information (including the money available after the shop).

+steps:

+1.- git clone (url) on your gitbash.
+2.-This folder contains the database document (.sql) that must be imported using PhpMyAdmin.